uniwebcms/component-library-template/README.md

 ## 🚀 Setup: Start from a Template Repository

-To get started, we've created a handy template repository for you.
-All you need to do is create a new repository based on this [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+To get started, we've created this handy template repository for you.
+All you need to do is create a new repository based on this template.

 <img src="https://docs.github.com/assets/cb-77734/mw-1440/images/help/repository/use-this-template-button.webp" width="300">